13th Annual Telling Tales Festival

 The 13th Annual Telling Tales Festival connects top Canadian artists with children and youth — virtually — to encourage a lifetime love of literacy!

-Check out our BOUNCE kids’ reading list below — where families can get ideas for new titles to keep their kids reading!
+Check out our MOVE kids’ reading list below — where families can get ideas for new titles to keep their kids reading!

-The Telling Tales Festival – inspiring a love of reading, one book at a time — and BOUNCE 102.9.
+The Telling Tales Festival – inspiring a love of reading, one book at a time — and MOVE 105.7.

 (Click the titles for more information!)